 And, ooops, as you can see on the image above, our savings were only $46 per month in this first budget!
 Our budget exercise clearly explained why Ben and I struggled to keep our bank account afloat and couldn’t pay down debt faster.

 So let’s see now in more details how we created our first budget, with our recommendations on how to get this whole process started.

 4 simple steps to make your first budget

 I will try to make it as simple as possible.
 How can you get started with your first budget?
 I put together this step by step guide so that is as easy as possible for you to create your first budget:

-A spreadsheet on your computer (Excel or Google Sheets).
+- A spreadsheet on your computer (Excel or Google Sheets).
 Microsoft has several Excel budget templates (See this link).

 - Online budgeting tools like QuickBooks or apps like “You Need a Budget” (YNAP – an app that’s free for the first month).
 If you are ready to take it to the next level, you can use these tools to start keeping track of your budget every month.